Vets-Who-Code/vets-who-code-app/src/data/blogs/what-we-are-building-at-vets-who-code.md

 views:
 ---

 After a decade of training veterans in software engineering, we've rebuilt our curriculum from the ground up.
 The result is the Hashflag curriculum—a program designed for where the industry is headed, not where it was.
+This is the first time we've added a new language to our stack in eight years.

 ## Why We Made This Change